hanowell/uwsoc533a/docs/06_population-projection.md

 where $SRB$ is sex ratio at birth and ${}_{n}F_x^F$ are age-specific maternity rates (fertility rates tracking only female births) between reproductive ages $\alpha$ and $\beta$

 <details>
-<summary>What does relation tell us about how we can come up with a reasonable projection method that doesn't explicitly track sexual reproduction? **Tap for answer**</summary>
+<summary>What does this $TFR$ expression tell us about how we can come up with a reasonable projection method that doesn't explicitly track sexual reproduction? **Tap for answer**</summary>
-We can build a female-dominant model and adjust by sex ratio at birth to obtain the full compement of male births during the projection period
+We can build a female-dominant model and adjust by sex ratio at birth to obtain the full complement of male births during the projection period
 </details>
 <br><br>